florianmoss/tower-insights-template/readme.md

 # Register Cloud Host with Red Hat Insights

 To follow this guide, you need an active Red Hat Automation subscription, commonly known as Ansible and Ansible Tower.
+This playbook will allow you to register existing RHEL deployments with Insights, this is especially useful for existing public cloud deployments.

 ### Ansible Tower Setup
 1. Go to [Red Hat Automation Hub: Insights](https://cloud.redhat.com/ansible/automation-hub/redhat/insights).